AnalystShz/Google_Capstone-Cyclistic-Bike-Share-Analysis/README.md

 ### *Analyse*

+In this step, I analyzed the cleaned data to find out how annual members and casual riders use Cyclistic bikes differently.

+First, I calculated the total number of bikes hired and established how they were shared between casual riders and member riders.
+Next, I examined how total bike hires were distributed per month, per day and per hour, taking into account the different types of bikes available.
+This revealed some interesting trends that I shall discuss in the share stage.

+Next, I examined the count of bike hires between the two types of rider categories compared in a given month of the year and day of the week.
+The goal at this point was to find out whether casual riders had a preference for certain days or months compared with member riders.

+Then, I intended to compare the difference in average ride length between casual riders and member riders.
+I discovered that casual riders tend to ride for longer periods of time compared to member riders.
+I was intrigued and decided to explore how the average ride length compares for both rider categories on daily and monthly basis.

+Finally I compared how the type of bike hired compared between the two rider categories.

+### *Share*

 #### 1. Annual Members use the bike-share service consistently throughout the week.
 #### 2. The highest number of rides per day for Annual Members is Wednesday.
 Thursday and Friday are the next two popular days.